seaflop/assistive-reader/README.md

 # Embedded OCR-to-Speech System for Visually Impaired Users

 ## About
 This repository contains the code for a wearable device that helps visually impaired users to read text in natural scene conditions.
-It is capable of taking a picture, performing optical character recognition on it, and producing a text-to-speech output
+It is capable of taking a picture, performing optical character recognition on it, and producing a text-to-speech output for the user.

 The script uses PaddleOCR to perform optical character recognition, and Piper to perform text-to-speech (thank you Danny).